Return to Page A A A A M L XL

 Redcar Kite Festival

-Redcar Kite Festival returns to the skies above Majuba Beach following the success of last year’s inaugural event.
+Redcar Kite Festival returns to the skies above Majuba Beach and there is so much going on!
 The free family-friendly festival will welcome some of the largest and most spectacular kites in the world, celebrating Redcar’s natural environment as the wind whips off the sea and sends the kites spiralling skyward in a spectacular display of colour and movement.

-• Kite ballet to music • Inflatable kites • Rainbow Deltas – chance for children to fly a kite.
+• Giant inflatable kites including some larger - than - life cartoon characters • Kite ballet to music • Stunt kites • Inflatable kites and Rainbow Deltas – a chance for children to fly a kite.

-There will also be free workshops in our Marquees-by-the-Sea including kite making workshops so you can fly your own kite and fun science, art and craft activities.
+There will also be two days of free workshops in our Marquees-by-the-Sea including kite making workshops; fossils; rock pool schools; printmaking and more.

 Tips and Tricks for Kite Flying